YeezyTaughtMe1/htb-wall-writeup/README.md

 ## Thanks for reading :)

-I've prepared writeups for Postman, Traverxec and Resolute.
-Check back when they're retired!
+I've prepared writeups for many machines, feel free to check back or ask for help!